Aerobic gymnastics

 Aerobic gymnastics or sport aerobics is a competitive sport originating from traditional aerobics in which complex, high-intensity movement patterns and elements of varying difficulty are performed to music.
-It is governed by the Fédération Internationale de Gymnastique (FIG).
+It is governed by World Gymnastics.
 The FIG designs the Code of Points governing the sport and regulates all aspects of international elite competition.
 Within individual countries, gymnastics is regulated by national federations.

 Competition format and scoring

 The performance area is a floor 10 m square.
 Seven categories are competed: